ethereum-lists/contracts/README.md

 ### Contracts entries

-Each contract entry is stored in a separate file at `contracts/CHAINID/ADDRESS.json`, where the `CHAINID` is the EIP155 numeric identifier of the chain (as listed in chainlist.org), and `ADDRESS` is the lowercase deployment address.
+Each contract entry is stored in a separate file at `contracts/CHAINID/ADDRESS.json`, where the `CHAINID` is the EIP155 numeric identifier of the chain (as listed in chainlist.org), and `ADDRESS` is the EIP55 checksummed deployment address.
 Each entry contains at least a `project` field, that maps to an entry in the `projects` folder (see below), as well as:

 - `name`: User-friendly name of the contract
 - `contractName`: Name of the contract in the Solidity source code